 A handful of the characters — notably Soren and Dr. Halsey — appear in tight close-ups as the December 2021 trailer unfolds.
 It is unclear if we’re meant to be in Master Chief’s POV in these moments, but it would be interesting if the series figures out some way to honor the Halo video game series’ first-person perspective.

-Kyle Killen was tapped to explore the “richly imagined universe” will be executive producer and showrunner Kyle Killen, creator of critically acclaimed Lone Star (83% on the Tomatometer) and the fan-favorite NBC series Awake (89% Audience Score).
+Kyle Killen was tapped to explore the “richly imagined universe” is executive producer and showrunner Kyle Killen, creator of critically acclaimed Lone Star (83% on the Tomatometer) and the fan-favorite NBC series Awake (89% Audience Score).
 Both series featured protagonist who faced dual realities — literally in the case of Awake’s Micheal Britten (Jason Isaacs).
 Both shows also faced tough competition on broadcast television and did not last beyond their initial episode orders; nonetheless, a 10-episode cable series may turn out to be the best format for Killen as a writer and producer.
 And should Halo‘s protagonist find themselves caught between two worlds — say humanity versus the culture of The Covenant — Killen will be a great fit for the material.

 Unfortunately, Killen left the project just before production began with The Last Ship’s Steven Kane taking his place — although it was reported at the time that the two were splitting writing and production duties.
 Kane’s TNT series proved to be success on that network over the course of five seasons.
 Reportedly, Kane already plans to depart should the series come back for a second season.